Questions addressed by SBU include:

 Researchers study the effect of different treatments.
 Their results are published as articles in scientific journals.
 However, such huge numbers of articles are published that it is impossible for the individual professional to keep abreast of developments.
 SBU provides an overview by critical assessment and collation of research results on a specific topic or question.

-SBU is a government authority, commissioned by the government to evaluate the scientific evidence supporting both new and established measures within health, medical, dental and social services.
+SBU is an agency, commissioned by the government to evaluate the scientific evidence supporting both new and established measures within health, medical, dental and social services.
 The assessments cover clinical, social, ethical and health economic perspectives.

 SBU started in 1987 and is one of the oldest organisations in the world in the field of Health Technology Assessment, HTA.
 HTA involves systematic independent assessment of a method, including side effects, cost-effectiveness and ethical implications.